 2009 2008

 AED'000 AED'000

-Opening Balance 410,609 493,535
+410,609 493,535

-Charge for the year 540,109 296,070
+540,109 296,070

-Reversal on disposal of available for sale investments (254,032) (13,532)
+(254,032) (13,532)

-Exchange difference 1,067 -
+1,067 -

-Investments written off (271,676) (365,464)
+(271,676) (365,464)

-Balance at 31 December 426,077 410,609
+426,077 410,609

+410,609 540,109 (254,032) 1,067 (271,676)

-During 2008 the Bank reclassified financial asset from the held-for-trading category into the available-for-sale category.
+During 2008 the Bank reclassified financial asset from the heldfor-trading category into the available-for-sale category.
 This reclassification is made in accordance with paragraph 50B of IAS 39 as amended.
 The turbulence in the financial markets during the second half of 2008 was regarded by management as rare circumstances in the context of paragraph 50B of IAS 39 as amended.
 This financial asset represents investment in fund that provides the Bank with an opportunity of return through dividend incomes and trading gains.
 It does not have fixed maturity or coupon rate.
 The fair value is determined by the Fund's managers based on the net asset value.
 The fair value of the reclassified financial assets, at the date of reclassification, was AED 116,325 thousand and at June 30, 2009 was AED 34,099 thousand.
-The fair value loss on this financial asset at June 30, 2009 amounting to AED 82,283 thousand (December 31, 2008 - AED 88,992 thousand) was recognized under cumulative changes in fair values in the consolidated statement of comprehensive income.
-With effect from June 30, 2009, the Bank increased its interest and gained significant influence on this financial asset and the financial asset was transferred from investment available-for-sale to investment in associates (Note 12).
+The fair value loss on this financial asset at lune 30, 2009 amounting to AED 82,283 thousand (December 31, 2008 - AED 88,992 thousand) was recognised under cumulative changes in fair values in the consolidated statement of comprehensive income.
+With effect from June 30, 2009, the Bank increased its interest and gained significant influence on this financial asset and the financial asset was transferred from investment available-forsale to investment in associates (Note 12).
 The cumulative fair value loss on this financial asset from initial reclassification date has been reclassified from other comprehensive income to the consolidated income statement.

-With effect from June 30, 2009, the Bank increased its interest and gained significant influence on ADCB MSCI U.A.E.
-Index Fund.
+With effect from June 30, 2009, the Bank increased its interest and gained significant influence on ADCB MSCI Index Fund.
 The Fund was transferred from investment available-for-sale to investment in associates (Note 12).
 The cumulative fair value loss on the fund amounting to AED 4,649 thousand has been reclassified from other comprehensive income to the consolidated income statement.